hasura/ndc-rest-schema/README.md

 - `object` -> Object types
 - `anyOf`, `additionalProperties` and others -> `JSON`

 > Because NDC schema doesn't support union types it's impossible to convert dynamic schema to a static type.
-The `JSON` scalar represent as a dynamic JSON field and don't support nested selection.
+The `JSON` scalar represents as a dynamic JSON field and doesn't support nested selection.

 #### Naming convention

 Schema type names are usually matched with the referenced name.
 Anonymous type names will be generated from the URL path in PascalCase.

-If the `operationId` field exists in API operation, it will be used for functions or procedure name.
-Otherwise the operation name will be generated from URL path with camelCase format:
+If the `operationId` field exists in API operation, it will be used for functions or procedure names.
+Otherwise, the operation name will be generated from the URL path with camelCase format:

 ```sh
 {http_method}{url_path_without_slash}